cloud-dach/LibraryUI/README.md

 10. Open the running app's URL either from the *Continuous Delivery* tool or the App dashboard in the Bluemix console.

-_Note:_ You can use following command to setup your local git integration.
+_Note:_ You can use following commands to setup your local git integration.

 ```
         git init